MIDL-Conference/midl-website-2023/pages/camera-ready.md

 1. Please do NOT use the `\begin{thebibliography}` environment.

-1. Please ensure that your paper does not exceed the 8 page limit.
+1. Please ensure that your paper does not exceed the 8 pages limit.
+Acknowledgements, references and appendix do not count toward that limit, and can appear on pages 9+.

+1. Please be sure to check the author/institution list on the title page is de-anonymized, as well as any previously anonymized citations, github repos, data sources, acknowledgements, and other places.

+1. If you used formatting changes (different colored font, etc.) during the rebuttal phase, please remove these formatting changes in the final version of your paper.

 1. Please include the appendix and supplementary material in the camera-ready version.